razhangwei/nanoTranscriber/README.md

 ## Features

-- Audio file transcription
+- **Audio file transcription**: Convert spoken words in audio recordings into written text.
-- Support for various audio formats
+- **Support for various audio formats**: Handles different audio formats for transcription.
-- User-friendly command-line interface
+- **User-friendly command-line interface**: Easy-to-use CLI for interacting with the application.
-- High accuracy transcription using Google Speech Recognition
+- **High accuracy transcription using Google Speech Recognition**: Utilizes Google Speech Recognition for accurate transcription.

+## How It Works

+The `app.py` file contains the core functionalities of the AudioTranscriptionApp.
+Here's a brief overview of how it works:

+1. **Audio Recording**: The application records audio using the microphone.
+2. **Audio Processing**: The recorded audio is processed and converted into a format suitable for transcription.
+3. **Transcription**: The processed audio is transcribed using the Whisper model.
+4. **Output**: The transcription result is displayed and can be typed directly using the keyboard controller.

+### Key Components

+- **transcribe_audio**: This function transcribes the audio data using the specified Whisper model.
+- **record_audio**: This function records audio from the microphone and stores it in a queue for processing.
+- **on_activate**: This function handles the activation of audio recording and transcription.
+- **main**: The main function initializes the application, sets up the Whisper model, and handles user interactions.

 ## Installation